 Why is a Virtual Choice important to us?

-New Jersey Parents for Virtual Choice is a group of parents who have banded together to put all our efforts into trying to obtain a Virtual Choice to be adopted by the State of New Jersey by our Public school system.
-We are not looking to homeschool, be provided a home Instruction scenario.
-This is a virtual option that does not interfere with in person learning.
-Thirty-Three states have now adopted a permanent virtual model to allow those who wish to remain virtual during and after the Pandemic can do so.
+New Jersey Parents for Virtual Choice is a group of parents who have banded together to put all our efforts into trying to obtain a Virtual Choice to be adopted by the State of New Jersey for our Public school system.
+As of 2023 Thirty-Five other states have now adopted a permanent virtual model to allow the families who need it to do so.

 Before & After Virtual School - Ian